sadiehenry/azure-docs/articles/active-directory/active-directory-passwords-update-your-own-password.md

 * Your password is not working and you would like to reset it.
 * You know your password but your account is locked out and you would like to unlock your account.

-Follow the steps that follow to access Azure AD self-service password reset, SSPR as we like to call it, and get back into your account.
+Follow these steps to access Azure AD self-service password reset, SSPR as we like to call it, and get back into your account.

 1. From any work or school sign-in page, click the **Can't access your account?** link then click **Work or school account** or go directly to the [password reset page](https://passwordreset.microsoftonline.com/).